cereal-hecker/plantDEX/README.md

 - Pipenv
 - Yarn

-To run this project follow the following steps:
+To run the app, run the following in your terminal: `run.sh` <br/>

-1. Run `run.sh` and follow the instructions to run the frontend and backend.
+Follow the instructions on the screen to run the frontend and/or backend.